zzonyo/trust-docs-test/source/index.html.md

 ### Response Content

 <aside class="notice">The returned data object is a single string which represents the order id</aside>
-If client order ID duplicates with a previous order (within 24 hours), the endpoint responds that previous order ID.
+If client order ID duplicates with a previous order (within 24 hours), the endpoint reverts error message `invalid.client.order.id`.

 ## Place a Batch of Orders